frederic-perez/AmE-dictionary/data/idioms.md

 __make fast work of (someone or something)__ __1__ To deal with, finish, or dispose of someone or something very quickly or handily. _We’ll make fast work of this project now that you’ve joined the team._ __2__ To consume something quickly. _I was so hungry that I made fast work of that steak._
 __make game of (someone or something)__ To ridicule, mock, or tease someone or something; to make fun of someone or something. _I really don’t appreciate you making game of my disability like that._
 __make ground__ To become more successful, popular, important, or accepted. _No one thought our fast food chain would do well in a country like India, but we’ve started making ground!_
+__make heavy going of (something)__ To make something harder or more laborious to do, especially more than is usual or necessary. _The Irish rugby squad made heavy going of what should have been a relatively easy win._
+__make like a banana and split__ _humorous slang_ To depart or leave, especially at once or in a hurry.
+(A pun on “to split,” a slang term meaning to leave or depart, and a “banana split,” an ice-cream-based dessert featuring a banana halved lengthwise.) _This carnival turned out to be really boring.
+Come on, let’s make like a banana and split!_
+__make matters worse__ To make an already bad, unpleasant, or difficult situation even more so.
+(Sometimes used as an independent clause in the infinitive form: “to make matters worse.”) _I heard that Julie is being let go from her job, and to make matters worse, she hasn’t been there long enough to qualify for severance pay!_
 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make strides__ :two: To make progress towards a goal. _Medical science has made great strides in tackling infertility._ _The GOP nominee will need to make huge strides with Latino voters._
+__make the best of a bad bargain__ To deal with and create the best possible outcome of a bad, unfortunate, or unpleasant situation or set of circumstances. _I know this data entry job isn’t what you wanted for a career, but for the time being, try and make the best of a bad bargain._
 __make up one’s mind__ :three: To make a decision. _Too much love will kill you if you can’t make up your mind._ _“The time to make up your mind about people is never.” — The Philadelphia Story_
 __make up__ __8__ _v_ To compensate for a previous discrepancy or transgression. _I’m sorry I missed your game.
 How about I make it up to you with some ice cream?_ _I hope this makes up for last time._
 __make waves__ :four: (making waves) Cause a disturbance or controversy. _We’ve finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water.